Kava-Labs/switch/README.md

 ### 2. Add cards

 Add and deposit to a minimum of two cards to enable swapping.
-ETH and XRP are the easiest to get started.
+To get started, we recommend ETH and XRP:

-- **ETH**: Add an Ethereum card using a private key.
+- **ETH**, **DAI**: Add an Ethereum card using a private key.
 You can generate a private key and address [here](https://vanity-eth.tk).
 Then, load the address with testnet ether from [the Kovan testnet faucet](https://faucet.kovan.network/).
 - **XRP**: Add an XRP card using a XRP secret.
 If you don't have a testnet account, generate a prefunded account and secret from [the XRP testnet faucet](https://developers.ripple.com/xrp-test-net-faucet.html).
 - **BTC**: To add a Lightning card, follow these [instructions](docs/lightning-setup.md).